Nubank's Additional Cards

 Context

-Nubank was born in 2013 with the mission to fight complexity to empower people in their daily lives by reinventing financial services.
-It’s one of the world’s largest digital banking platforms, serving over 75 million customers across Brazil, Mexico, and Colombia.
-Nubank is one of the most recognized digital product companies in the country and is often associated with products and services that are simple, intuitive, and transparent.
+Nubank (NYSE: NU) was born in 2013 with the mission to fight complexity to empower people by reinventing financial services.
+It’s one of the world’s largest digital banking platforms, serving over 100 million customers across Brazil, Mexico, and Colombia.
+Nubank is considered one of the most innovative companies in the world (Fast Company) and is often associated with products and services that are simple-to-use, intuitive, and transparent.

 What’s an Additional Card?

-Also known as Authorized User or Additional Cardholder, it’s a standard product found in most banks’ portfolios.
-It’s an extra physical card that you request for someone you have high trust in who’ll be able to make purchases on your behalf using your credit line, and you’ll be liable for paying the bill.
+Also known as Authorized User, Additional Cardholder or Shared Card, is a financial product found in some banks’ portfolios.
+It’s an extra physical card that you request for someone who’ll be able to make purchases on your behalf using your credit line, and you’ll be liable for paying the bill.

 Although we see many couples using this product as a way to share their finances or optimize credit benefits, it’s a product that works very well for parents wishing to initiate their children into the financial world.
-In general, it’s used for extending someone’s purchase power to a dependent that might not have access to credit products.
+In summary, it’s a solution for those wanting to extend their purchase power to a dependent that might not have access to credit products.

 Problem statement

-Since Nubank didn’t offer this product, we found out that clients have been finding “hacks” to accomplish these goals, such as sharing a single credit card among people in their households, either via the physical card or sharing the information of their virtual cards.
+Since Nubank didn’t offer this product, we found out that clients have been finding “hacks” to accomplish these goals, such as sharing a single credit card among people in their households.
 These hacks not only could present risks to their data security but also offered a bad experience for their shared financial lives.

 Our team’s objective was to increase our customer satisfaction, measured by NPS.
 Through previous interviews with our clients, the Research team identified that financial support has an important role in family relationships, and there’s a strong emotional bond that makes that support so important, with an opportunity to connect providers and dependents on a platform that enables sharing and controlling family finances.